Xcode Tools Tips

 If you have any tips you would like to share, and I will add them to this page.

-Attention Xcode 4 Users
+Attention Xcode 4 and Xcode 5 Users

 I wrote the tips on this page for older versions of Xcode.
 Xcode 4 is a major change, which means many of these tips won't apply to Xcode 4.
 I have some Xcode 4 tips on my blog.
 The link to the blog is on the site map at the top of the page.
 The Xcode 4 tips are in the Xcode category with the tag xcode 4.
 The following list contains the most widely read Xcode 4 tips from my blog: